Skip to main content

 The relationships lane

 If you track relationships in the Relationship Web, turn on the Relationships lane to drop each change onto the same scale as your events.
-A friendship that breaks the same year as a battle lines up underneath it, coloured by the new relationship type.
+A friendship that breaks the same year as a battle lines up underneath it, colored by the new relationship type.

 Performance with large worlds